eli-rosee/nasa_scrape/README.md

 ## :wrench: Features

-- Web scraping with 'BeautifulSoup'
+- Web scraping with _BeautifulSoup_
-- Image display / overlay with 'Pillow'
+- Image display / overlay with _Pillow_
 - Daily reuse support with Bash script
-- '.gitignore' and 'requirements.txt' for a clean repo setup
+- ._gitignore_ and _requirements.txt_ for a clean repo setup

 ## :camera: Example Output